 If you have a significant amount of debt then think about increasing your repayments and learning to live a more frugal lifestyle.

 There are lots of ways that you can cut costs and increase your income.
-We have written article about how to cut costs and live within your means here.
+We have written an article about how to cut costs and live within your means here.

 Set financial goals

 A new year is symbolic because it feels like a clean slate.
-It is a fantastic opportunity to think about what you want from the next 12 months and how you want to get there.
+It is a fantastic opportunity to think about what you want for the next 12 months and how you want to get there.